A Kyoto to Nara Day Trip Guide

 As your time in Nara comes to a close, head back to Kyoto (or Osaka) from either Nara JR or Kintetsu station and end a successful day enjoying this one of a kind city.
 From its temples and shrines to its viewpoints and deer (and mochi!), you are sure to enjoy your time here.

 If taking part of this Kyoto to Nara day trip you will need to find a place to stay while visiting Kyoto.
 While there are many different neighborhoods to choose from I would recommend staying near the downtown Kyoto area.
 Here you will find plenty of accommodation options at various price points alongside all the restaurant and shopping you can imagine.
 It also offers easy accessibility to visit all other parts of Kyoto either by bus or by subway.
 Below are some mid range and luxury options all within walking distance from downtown (a few being a 20 minute or so walk).

+There are plenty of other city guides that I put together including Tokyo, Hakone, Kanazawa, Takayama and plenty of others!
 Take a look at some of the other Japan itineraries and guides up on the site and if you have any questions or comments feel free to write them in below!
 Have fun out there!